mohitngi/financial-dashboard/README.md

 ### Themes
 The app supports both light and dark modes with automatic system preference detection.

-### Colors
-Primary color scheme uses red (#ef4444) for branding, with blue and green accents for data visualization.

 ### Charts
 All charts are responsive and support: